The Right Decision-Rubber Flooring

 Our most popular product, was the high quality French Dalsouple DalNaturel rubber flooring that had one of the lowest VOC’s on the market.
 Many cheaper floorings such as some PVC’s have ‘off-gassing’ and can use ingredients that are considered carcinogenic.

-In 2019- when DalNaturel was no longer available so for 2020, we added REMP rubber to fill this gap.
+In 2019- when DalNaturel was no longer available, we added REMP rubber to fill this gap.

 REMP Rubber Flooring and Natural Rubber